 - becoming comfortable with uncertainty and ambiguity

-Many of the visualisation techniques can be applied to developing different aspects of emotional resourcefulness including empathy, positive self-image, anchoring positive thoughts and modifying negative thoughts and feelings.
-This is therefore an essential resource for any teacher or education professional who are keen to develop children’s ability to think and express their own ideas.
+Many of the visualisation techniques can be applied to developing different aspects of emotional resourcefulness, including empathy, positive self-image, anchoring positive thoughts and modifying negative thoughts and feelings.
+This is, therefore, an essential resource for any teacher or education professional who is keen on developing children’s ability to think and express their own ideas.

 Table of Contents